Coast Guard, DHS.

 - Marine safety

 - Navigation (water)

 - Security measures

-(b) Enforcement Period.
-This rule will be enforced from 8:15 p.m. to 9:15 p.m. on July 4, 2009.
-If the need for the safety zone ends before the scheduled termination time, the Captain of the Port will cease enforcement of this safety zone and will announce that fact via Broadcast Notice to Mariners.
+(b) Enforcement period.
+This section will be enforced from 8 p.m. to 9:45 p.m. on July 4, 2010.
+If the event concludes prior to the scheduled termination time, the Captain of the Port will cease enforcement of this safety zone and will announce that fact via Broadcast Notice to Mariners.

 (d) Regulations.
 (1) Entry into, transit through or anchoring within this safety zone is prohibited unless authorized by the Captain of the Port of San Diego or his designated on-scene representative.

 (2) Mariners requesting permission to transit through the safety zone may request authorization to do so from the Start Printed Page 20802Patrol Commander (PATCOM).
 The PATCOM may be contacted on VHF-FM Channel 16.